rrosa-aurea-1/java-angular-web-app/README.md

 * _api/users/{id}_ : **Put Request** that updates the user with a specified id according your request fields.
 On success it returns the user object updated.

 **:warning:**
-> If you create an user with an already existing id, it will be executed an update.
+> If you create an user with an already existing id, it will be executed an update because the id is the mandatory primary key.

 #### UI api call